 Northrop Grumman Corporation (NYSE:NOC – News) announced an award of US$256 million contract received for continued technology development of the E-10A wide area surveillance and battle management command and control (MNC2) platform.
 The contract covers design and analysis of the E-10A Technology Development Program (TDP) through Initial Design Review, which is scheduled for May 2007.

-According to Dave Nagy, vice president of’s Intelligence Reconnaissance Programs, the current phase will test the new radar technology to be used for wide-area surveillance, offering ground and air surveillance targeting capabilities.
-The program integrates and ’s Battle Management Command and Control (BMC2) mission suite into an airborne system that provides a able to detect, classify, characterize and report cruise missile targets, ground moving target.
+According to Dave Nagy, vice president of Northrop Grumman’s Intelligence Surveillance Reconnaissance Programs, the current phase will test the new radar technology to be used for wide-area surveillance, offering ground and air surveillance targeting capabilities.
+The program integrates and Northrop Grumman’s Battle Management Command and Control (BMC2) mission suite into an airborne system that provides a able to detect, classify, characterize and report cruise missile targets, ground moving target.
 Several E-10As are planned to operate within a networked multi-sensor command and control constellation environment to cover a wide area.
 The program is managed by Air Force Material Command’s Electronic Systems Center at Hanscom Air Force Base, Mass.